 One of the reasons that birch bark and logs are so popular to use in craft projects is because of the clean white appearance that is both rustic and chic at the same time.
 It has been my favorite tree to work with for years and I never grow tired of the look.
+The following birch crafts for home decor are perfect for adding rustic chic to your space.

 The very first item that my husband and I ever started making from birch were lamps, so I will start from there.